 Every pro rider in Girona makes the “coast loop” a regular habit.
 Rolling southwest out of Girona towards the Mediterranean, this 3-4 hour loop of 80-100 ks will take you through quaint villages and rolling terrain where you are greeted with the azure waters when you hit the castle town of Tossa de Mar.
 Stop here for lunch of course, and dip your toes in the waters of the pebble beach, before carrying on up the coast road.
 The gradient climbs out from Tossa, offering spectacular views of coves and lone fisherman with undulating hills and shaded estates appearing around each bend.
 Head along the coast until you hit Platja d’Aro and turn inland climbing towards Romana de la Selva.
 As you crest the climb you will be hit with glorious views of the Pyrenees behind the cathedral of Llagostera.

-In the vein of heading North, this direction, slightly divergent from Banyoles and Rocacorba takes you around the backway to the spectacular Costa Brava and through the heartland of Salvador Dalí.
+In the vein of heading North, this further afield route direction, slightly divergent from Banyoles and Rocacorba takes you around the backway to the spectacular Costa Brava and through the heartland of Salvador Dalí.
 When riding this way we always stop in through Pubol, home of the Dalí- Gala Castell and the fantastic eco-tourism bike-friendly Bruguera de Pubol.
 From there through the ceramics town of le Bisbal (don’t get distracted by the antique shops) the Costa Brava beckons with glistening aquamarine Mediterranean waters.
 If you want to venture further, to the northern costa brava, its world-renowned coastline won’t disappoint.
 The biggest climb of the area is Cap de Creus, the mountain pass that hides the gem of Cadaques from the rest of the region.
 The climb is about 56km with an average gradient of 6%, a smooth wide road with a beautiful reward on the other side.
 The rollercoaster descent takes in magnificent views as it drops down into the small town, known for its blue doors, white buildings and of course a Dali influence.
 The ride is a big day, almost 200k round trip, so carve out a full day, complete with a glorious costa brava lunch stop to fully reward yourself for the effort.
 If you want to split this ride into two days, the bike-friendly Hotel Sol Ixent in Cadaques is a great option.

 Coming over the top of Cap de Creus we were rewarded with the stunning view of the Med, a beacon for the end of the days journey